 Inpatient Services for people with Intellectual Disabilities - Specialist Assessment and Treatment Services (SATs) & Adolescent Unit, Brooklands Hospital, Marston Green, Birmingham Principal Clinical Psychologist - Band 8b Permanent - 0.8 WTE / 30 hours per week

 An exciting opportunity has arisen for an experienced Clinical Psychologist to join the established Psychological Services team already inputting into the inpatient services for people with Intellectual Disabilities at Brooklands Hospital.
-Please note many Trust interviews are currently taking place through Microsoft Teams, this can be downloaded either through the App Store or Google Play for use on your phone/tablet.
+Please note many Trust interviews are taking place through Microsoft Teams, this can be downloaded either through the App Store or Google Play for use on your phone/tablet.

 Main duties of the job For more information on this role please see the attached support information.
 This will give you a better overview of the job role and requirements.